luciodale/fork/README.md

 `:clean-on-unmount?` resets the state when your component is unmounted.
 (Useful when used with re-frame).

-`:validation` to pass a validation function that gives you the form values im a map as single param.
+`:validation` to pass a validation function that gives you the form values in a map as single param.

 `:initial-values` to pre-populate the inputs.

 `:initial-touched` to pre-populate the inputs and set them as touched.

 `:on-submit` lets you write your own submit logic.
-It gives you a map with `:state :path :values :dirty` keys.
+It gives you a map with `:state :path :values :dirty :reset` keys.

 `:on-submit-server-message` returns a string message coming from the server response body.